 ® Trademark of Interac Inc. Used under license.

-In accordance with the Accessibility for Ontarians with Disabilities Act (AODA), this policy has been developed to ensure that all employees, Members, prospective Members, visitors or the general public, and applicants for employment have fair and equitable access to DUCA Financial Services Credit Union Ltd.’s (DUCA) programs and services and to improve opportunities for persons with disabilities.
+In accordance with the Accessibility for Ontarians with Disabilities Act, 2005 (AODA, or, the Act), this policy has been developed to ensure that all employees, Members, prospective Members, visitors or the general public, and applicants for employment have fair and equitable access to DUCA Financial Services Credit Union Ltd.’s (DUCA) programs and services and to improve opportunities for persons with disabilities.

 This policy applies to all employees, Directors, independent consultants, contractors, Members, prospective Members, visitors or the general public, and applicants for employment.